meilisearch/integration-guides/README.md

 </p>

-<h1 align="center">MeiliSearch Integrations and SDKs</h1>
+<h1 align="center">MeiliSearch Integrations</h1>
-<h5 align="center">This repository is the central reference for developing and maintaining SDKs & integrations tools for <a href="https://github.com/meilisearch/MeiliSearch">MeiliSearch</a>.
+<h5 align="center">This repository is the central reference for developing and maintaining integrations for <a href="https://github.com/meilisearch/MeiliSearch">MeiliSearch</a>.
 </h5>

 <h4 align="center">